usnistgov/ACMVPDocs/_sources/te/index.rst

 Selection Criteria
 ___________________

-The challenge is now to assign only the appropriate test methods to each of the identified TEs.
-Drawing from CMVP, Lab and original vendor expertise, the criteria can be used to refine the test methods to be used for each TE.

-Test Methods are the defined techniques which can be utilized while ensuring confidence of capturing actual module operation under real-world conditions yet enabling an efficient evidence gathering workflow.
-There are a limited set of test method categories to focus on in our pursuit.
-These test methods can best be described as:
+The current challenge is to assign only the appropriate test methods to each of the identified TEs.
+Drawing from CMVP, lab, and original vendor expertise, the criteria can be used to refine the test methods to be used for each TE.
+Test methods are the defined techniques that can be utilized while ensuring confidence of capturing actual module operation under real-world conditions and enabling efficient evidence gathering workflow.
+Only a limited set of test method categories exist for the team to focus on in their pursuit, which can best be described as:

-- Debugger: The ability to run or halt the target program using breakpoints, step through code line by line, and display or modify the contents of memory, CPU registers, and stack frames.
+- Debugger: The ability to run or halt the target program using breakpoints, step through code line by line, and display or modify the contents of memory, CPU registers, and stack frames

-- Simulation: Imitates representation of the functioning of one system or process by means of the functioning of another.
+- Simulation: Imitates representation of the functioning of one system or process by means of the functioning of another

-- Emulation: Hardware or software that permits programs written for one environment to be run unaltered on another environment.
+- Emulation: Hardware or software that permits programs written for one environment to be run unaltered on another environment

 - Harness: Hardware or software that manipulates an operating environment with the purpose of triggering events and capturing the corresponding responses or results.

 - Manual: Action(s) by a user to perform a set of designated steps for the purpose of triggering events and capturing the corresponding responses or results.

-- Other:  Due to the diversity and complexity of operating environments, the toolset needed to perform the gathering of relevant TE may not fit precisely within the above five test methods.
-This warrants the need for a catch all method that enables the tester to comprehensively describe the methodology used to capture the TE.
+- Other:  Due to the diversity and complexity of operating environments, the toolset needed to perform the gathering of relevant TE may not fit precisely within the above five test methods, which warrants the need for a catch-all method that enables the tester to comprehensively describe the methodology used to capture the TE.

 Debugger
 ''''''''''

-There is no clearly articulated interpretation of when and how a Debugger can and should be used.
-Much of this is drawn from lab empirical evidence.
+No clearly articulated interpretation of when and how a debugger can and should be used is available as much of what is known comes from lab empirical evidence.

 Simulation and/or Emulation
 ''''''''''''''''''''''''''''

-Drawing from guidance currently provided by CMVP in the `Management Manual, dated 12/17/2024, Version 2.3 <https://csrc.nist.gov/csrc/media/Projects/cryptographic-module-validation-program/documents/fips%20140-3/FIPS-140-3-CMVP%20Management%20Manual.pdf>`__, Labs may apply emulators or simulators depending on the type of testing results to be achieved.
+Drawing from guidance currently provided by CMVP in the `Management Manual, Version 2.3 <https://csrc.nist.gov/csrc/media/Projects/cryptographic-module-validation-program/documents/fips%20140-3/FIPS-140-3-CMVP%20Management%20Manual.pdf>`__, labs may apply emulators or simulators depending on the type of testing results to be achieved.
 There are three broad areas of focus during the testing of a cryptographic module: operational testing of the module at the module's defined boundary, operational fault induction testing, and algorithm testing.

 1. **Operational Testing** - Emulation or simulation is prohibited for the operational testing of a cryptographic module.
 Actual testing of the cryptographic module must be performed utilizing the defined ports and interfaces and services that a module provides.
 A test harness or a modified version to induce an error may be utilized; however, no changes to code or circuitry responsible for the tested response may be made.